 To do this, simply grate the cauliflower florets using agrater.
 Always use the large side of the grater (photos 1 and 2).

 This is the most difficult method of all if you aren't used to using a chef's knife.
 You basically just use a chef's knife to cut the florets into smaller rice-sized pieces.

 It's difficult to make the cuts all the same size and can be awkward trying to cut them up small enough.

 Method 4 - Blender

 This method is just as simple as using a food processor.
 However, you need to be super careful with this method and fill only 6 to 8 florets at a time.
-Do not overfill it or it won't chop them all up efficiently.
+Do not overfill it or it won't chop them all up efficiently and follow these steps:

 - Fill the blender with 6-8 florets.